How to Blow Up on TikTok as a Content Creator in 2026

 How Your Video Gets Distributed

-The key metrics the algorithm evaluates:
+The metrics TikTok evaluates:

-Engagement rate: Likes, comments, shares, saves, and follows that result from your video.
+3. Engagement rate: Likes, comments, shares, saves, and follows that result from your video.
 Comments and shares are weighted more heavily than likes.

 What This Means for Your Content Strategy

-Spark conversation to drive comments
+- Spark genuine conversation to drive comment volume

 The Content Strategy Framework